dotnet/Comet/README.md

 }
 ```

-That is all!, now when the Text Changes everything updates.
+That is all!, now when the text changes everything updates.

 ### What if I want to format my value without an extra state property?